myPOS blog Tips

 If you do not have access to a bank account, prepaid cards provide you with a way to make e-purchases up to the amount that’s pre-loaded on the card.

-Thrifty users may prefer to use debit cards, as the service usually has little or no fees unless the user uses more funds than he has in his account and/or uses an overdraft facility.
+Thrifty users may prefer to use debit cards, as the service usually has little or no fees unless cardholders use more funds than they have in their savings account and/or use an overdraft facility.
 This does not apply to prepaid cards, which often charge activation and usage fees, among other costs.

 In contrast, the use of credit cards usually leads to the accrual of annual fees, fees for exceeding limits, those for late payment, and an abundance of other penalties, besides the monthly interest on the outstanding balance.